DC Universe Online: Plot

-The opening cinematic takes place in a gritty, war-torn future depicting a final battle between the world's greatest heroes and villains.
+The opening cinematic takes place in a war-torn future depicting a final battle between the world's greatest heroes and villains.
 A future version of Lex Luthor provides voice-over narration.
 This battle takes place in the ruins of Metropolis.
-Lex Luthor, wearing a heavy mech armor, commands an army of super-villains that includes Joker, Harley Quinn, Circe, Deathstroke, Black Adam, Giganta, Metallo and Poison Ivy.
+Luthor, wearing a heavy mech armor, commands an army of super-villains that includes Joker, Harley Quinn, Circe, Deathstroke, Black Adam, Giganta, Metallo and Poison Ivy.
 A scarred, armored Batman commands the heroes, which includes Cyborg, Flash, Green Lantern, Wonder Woman and Green Arrow.
 Both Poison Ivy and Green Arrow are shown dead at the beginning of the cut scene.
-The battle culminates with the death of Wonder Woman at Luthor's hands, at which point an unshaven, weary Superman hears her dying screams from orbit and flies to Earth to confront him.
-As Superman cradles Wonder Woman's dead body, he collapses to the ground and it is revealed that Luthor hid Kryptonite pellets in her mouth as a trap.
+The battle culminates with the death of Wonder Woman at Luthor's hands, at which point Superman hears her screams from orbit and flies to Earth to confront him.
+As Superman cradles Wonder Woman's dead body, he collapses to the ground and it is revealed that Luthor hid kryptonite pellets in her mouth as a trap.
 Luthor impales Superman with a kryptonite-tipped spear, and stands back to proclaim his victory only to see Brainiac's war fleet fill the skies.

-The scene then shifts to the present-day Watchtower, where the future Lex Luthor, heavily modified with Brainiac technology, is telling the story to the present-day Superman, Batman, and Wonder Woman.
-Future Luthor explains that the deadly final war between the heroes and villains was triggered by the subtle manipulations of Brainiac (who had been slowly downloading their powers over time).
+The scene then shifts to the present-day Watchtower, where the future Luthor, modified with Brainiac technology, is telling the story to the present-day Superman, Batman, and Wonder Woman.
+Future Luthor explains that the war between the heroes and villains was triggered by the manipulations of Brainiac, who had been downloading their powers over time.
 With the planet's most powerful beings dead, Brainiac intended to use the pirated data to create an army of metahumans under his control, facilitating his conquest of Earth.
 As the sole survivor of the war, Luthor could do nothing to resist Brainiac's subjugation of the planet.
-Luthor explains that he was able to survive in secret and eventually steal the stolen data and energy from Brainiac's mothership in the form of "exobytes" (nanobot-sized devices that can bond to a living host and give them their own superpowers).
+Luthor explains that he was able to survive in secret and steal the stolen data and energy from Brainiac's mothership in the form of "exobytes" (nanobot-sized devices that can bond to a living host and give them superpowers).
 Luthor has traveled into his past to release the exobytes into the atmosphere of present-day Earth.
-The heroes are outraged, but Luthor explains that because he has done this, soon thousands of new metahumans will be created from ordinary humans (becoming the player-characters of the game).
+The heroes are outraged, but Luthor explains that thousands of new metahumans will be created (becoming the player-characters of the game).
 He implores the Justice League to find and train these new metahumans, because Brainiac is coming and the Earth must be ready to succeed where it was once doomed to fail.